Z_2 indices and factorization properties of odd symmetric Fredholm operators: Proof of the factorization property

 As a preparation for the proof of Theorem~\ref{theo-factorizing}, let us begin with the following result of independent interest.
 A related result in finite dimension was proved in \cite{Hua}, but the argument presented here adapts the proof of Lemma~1 in \cite{Sie} to the infinite dimensional situation.
 A preliminary result to Proposition~\ref{prop-normalskew} can be found in \cite{LZ}.

 \begin{proposi} Let $N\in\BM(\Hh)$ be a normal and skew-symmetric operator on a complex Hilbert space $\Hh$ with complex conjugation $\Cc$.
-Then there exists an orthogonal operator $O:\Hh'\to\Hh$ from a complex Hilbert space $\Hh'$ onto $\Hh$ {\rm (}a real unitary{\rm )} and a bounded operator $M$ with trivial kernel such that in an adequate grading of $\Hh'$
+Then there exists an orthogonal operator $O:\Hh'\to\Hh$ from a complex Hilbert space $\Hh'$ onto $\Hh$ and a bounded operator $M$ with trivial kernel such that in an adequate grading of $\Hh'$

 \end{proposi}

 {\bf Proof.} By normality, $\Ker(N)=\Ker(N^*)$, and skew symmetry $\Ker(N^*)=\Cc\Ker(N)$.
 Thus $\Ker(N)=\Cc \Ker(N)$ is invariant under complex conjugation $\Cc$.
 It is possible to choose a real orthonormal basis of $\Ker(N)$.
 This is used as the lowest block of $O$ in \eqref{eq-orthfact} corresponding to the kernel of $N$.
 Now one can restricted $N$ to $\Ran(N)=\Ker(N)^\perp$ which is also a closed subspace that is invariant under $\Cc$.
 Equivalently, it is possible to focus on the case where $\Ker(N)=\{0\}$.
 Recall that the complex conjugate and transpose are defined by $\overline{N}=\Cc N\Cc$ and $N^t=\Cc N^*\Cc$ and skew-symmetry means $N^t=-N$.
 Then by normality